Four things to consider as you move to the cloud

 “There are several key considerations when evaluating your company’s move to the cloud,” says Jamie Wolbeck, Vice President of Technical Operations at SUCCESS.
 “While on the surface the message can be simple—“take what I have in the office and put it in a hosted service so I no longer have to worry about it”—there are multiple layers and criterion you and your business need to take into account.”

 This might seem like a non-starter—if it’s your data, it’s your data, right?
-In theory, yes, but moving your data to the cloud does in fact place it in the hands of a separate company, and it’s critical that this point is established before you begin the data migration process.
+In theory, yes, but moving your data to the cloud does, in fact, place it in the hands of a separate company.
+It’s critical to establish ownership before you begin the data migration process.
 The key question to ask any vendor in this regard is “Is my data still under my control, and is it always available to me?”
 Another question to ask a potential cloud provider is about their ability to migrate your data back to you, in the event that you choose to use a new vendor or return to an on-premise server.

 “Accessibility and security are of paramount importance,” Wolbeck says.
-“What happens when your cloud provider performs maintenance, or has an outage?
-You need to stay connected with what your provider or cloud service is doing, so your staff can know what to expect.
+“What happens when your cloud provider performs maintenance, or has an outage?”
+You need to stay connected with your provider or cloud service, so your staff can react accordingly.

 Compatibility and Performance Expectations

 Cloud-hosted services are generally slower than on-premise.
 They also interact and communicate differently with applications like e-mail plug-ins and Word or Excel add-ins, for example.
 There’s no one-size-fits all solution here, but it’s important that you understand these factors when you consider what is best for your business’s unique needs.